CityofToronto/bdit_king_pilot_dashboard/README.md

 - Add animations to Plot.ly charts/graphs.
 Read the [tutorial](https://plot.ly/python/animations/) on how
 - Finalize layout/styling of app
 - Switch from mock data to real data using database connection
+- Following the above task, modify data manipulation functions to suit new data.
 - Fix loading of Car tab.
 Currently the Car Travel Time graphs take a second to load which causes the height of the Div they are in to shift the page up when they load.
 (Not really important)